OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 ``Differentiator`` objects which can be used by a driver to provide derivatives between the parameters and the constraints and objectives of a driver.
-If a driver supports derivative calculation (like the CONMIN and NEWSUMT optimizers), then it contains a socket called "differentiator", into which a FiniteDifference instance can be placed:
+If a driver supports derivative calculation (like the CONMIN and NEWSUMT optimizers), then it contains a socket called *differentiator*, into which a FiniteDifference instance can be placed:

 .. testcode:: NEWSUMT_fd